YuhaiW/reidselecttoken/README.md

       year={2024}
     }
 ```
 If you have any question, please feel free to contact me.
-E-mail: zhangq48@mail2.sysu.edu.cn
+E-mail: yuhaiwan@usc.edu